-- Failure to maintain your boat's systems (listed in the warning above) as designed could violate the laws in your jurisdiction and could expose you and other people to the danger of bodily injury or accidental death. - Follow the instructions provided in the Cruiser & Yacht Owner's Manual, this Owner's Manual Supplement, the engine owner's manual and all accessory literature.
+- Failure to maintain your boat's systems (listed in the warning above) as designed could violate the laws in your jurisdiction and could expose you and other people to the danger of bodily injury or accidental death. - Follow the instructions provided in the Cruiser & Yachts Owner's Manual, this Owner's Manual Supplement, the engine owner's manual and all accessory instruction sheets and manuals.